-NOHA will maintain a separate waiting list for the EHV program ordered by the date and time complete referrals are received.
+NOHA will no longer maintain a separate waiting list for the EHV program as per HUD, no new vouchers can be issued after September 30, 2023. ordered by the date and time complete referrals are received.
 NOHA will work directly with the CoC and other referral agency partners to manage the number of referrals and the size of the EHV waiting list.
 NOHA will not merge the EHV waiting list with the waiting list for any other program it operates, and the EHV waiting list is not subject to regular opening/closing provisions.